-The Portfolio Manager invests in securities which, in its opinion, make a contribution to one or more sustainable objectives.
-The sustainable solutions of companies and the specific-purpose bonds of companies, supranational entities and governments (e.g. social, green or sustainable bonds) are assessed with regards to their contribution to the SDGs using the data of independent third-party providers.
+The Portfolio Manager invests inter alia in securities which, based on its assessment, make a positive contribution to the SDGs.
+The sustainable solutions of companies and specific-purpose bonds are examined with regards to their contribution to the SDGs using the data of independent third-party providers.
 For this purpose, a proprietary model examines around 800 product and service solutions for their contribution to one or more of the SDG targets.
-This results in a matrix with 70 solutions for the 169 SDG targets or the 17 SDGs.
+This results in a matrix with approximately 70 solutions for the 169 SDG targets or the 17 SDGs.
 For this assessment, we verify what proportion of a company's turnover has a positive or negative impact on one or more of the SDGs.
 Qualitatively, this impact is divided into five categories and ranges from strongly positive, positive, neutral, negative to strongly negative.
 The contribution made to the SDGs is classified in one of five categories: strongly positive, positive, neutral, negative or strongly negative.
-For example, in the automotive sector, we consider electric vehicles to be a more climatefriendly transportation option (strongly positive) than hybrid vehicles (positive).
+For example, in the automotive sector, we consider electric vehicles to be a more climate-friendly transportation option (strongly positive) than hybrid vehicles (positive).
 Turnover is also classified according to its contribution to environmental or social objectives.
 Only turnover classified as making a positive or strongly positive contribution to the SDGs is categorised as sustainable investment.
 The specific-purpose bonds of companies, supranational entities and governments qualify as sustainable investments if the proceeds have a positive impact on one or more of the SDGs.
 The turnover of issuers causing significant harm to environmental or social sustainable investment objectives cannot be included in the proportion of sustainable investment.